Jantho1990/MultiCurl/README.md

 # MultiCurl
-This is a curl class which makes extensive use of curl_multi functionality.
+This is a curl library which makes extensive use of curl_multi functionality.

 ## Why do this?